 What Does Workers’ Compensation Insurance Cost?Don’t you hate when somebody answers your question with “it depends?”
 Well, then you’re not going to like this… it depends.
 Workers' Comp insurance rates vary from state to state but recently average about $1.70 per $100 in payroll.
 So, for a $500,000 payroll, the average rate may be $8,500.
 Since it's different for each state, that means a median rate could range from $0.82 per $100 (North Dakota) to $3.08 per $100 (New York).
 Rates will vary by industry, as well.
 For example, a restaurant in Nevada may pay $0.77 per $100 payroll whereas a similar restaurant in California may pay $4.34 per $100 payroll.
 For contrast, clerical work in California may only cost you $0.40 per $100 in payroll.

 These are just the average state rates across all sorts of industries.
 Your final cost for Workers' Compensation Insurance depends on a number of factors, including:

 - State laws: Each state has its own requirements for Workers’ Comp.
 Some states may even dictate coverage requirements.
 See our State Insurance Guides for more information about what is required in your state.

 - Industry: Certain industries present a higher level of risk for insurance companies than others.

-- The kind of work your employees do and the related risks: Just like industry, some types of work are inherently more dangerous.
+- The kind of work your employees do and the related risks: Much like industry, some types of work are inherently more dangerous.
 A team of accountants is much less likely to have an occupational injury than a team of roofers.
-With a greater risk of injury, it may cost more to insure with Workers’ Comp.
+With a greater risk of injury, your team may cost more to insure with Workers’ Comp.